LChenGit/lchengit.github.io/_news/announcement_1.md

 related_posts: false
 ---

 [NeurIPS 2025 - Efficient Reasoning] ✨📄 Paper accepted!
 See you in San Diego!
+[Evaluating the Safety and Skill Reasoning of Large Reasoning Models Under Compute Constraints](https://arxiv.org/abs/2509.18382)